 We also saw the Greek orthodox church where they believe the annunciation took place, filled with beautiful frescoes in the ceiling and works of art all around.
 After our regular gelato time, we waited an hour for bus 431 to take us to Tiberias.

 Pictures of the Church of the Annunciation, beautiful art everywhere donated by various countries:

 The Greek Orthodox Church for Mary:

 For me it was time to take a break and enjoy my surroundings.
-I was exhausted after the relentless sight-seeing.
+I was exhausted after the relentless site-seeing.
 I truly felt like an old woman and could not go on anymore.
-I really don’t know where Alberto and mom get their energy from… but to my defense, they have not been traveling almost four months in a row like me.
+I really don’t know where Alberto and mom get their energy from, but to my defense, they have not been traveling almost four months straight like me.

 We took an evening flight to Eilat, border city with Jordan on the Red Sea.
 This would be our last stop in Israel before crossing the border to go see Petra.

 A side note: Travel is very important to me and I realize how lucky I am to be able to do it.
 Of course it took hard work and lots of saving to get here but I do realize that I always had the right opportunities and circumstances in life that made it possible for me to get here.

 Here is an article by blog writer nomadic matt that explains exactly my thoughts on this: http://www.nomadicmatt.com/travel-blogs/travel-privilege/

 I met you the other day at the Trip4Tip in Jaffa.
 You told me about your blog and I signed up for the newsletter.

 So nice that you can enjoy your life at this time of life.
 40 years! wow.
 I’m younger, and still I’m jealous of your courage to do so.
 Keep going, meet the bright side of life and the good people in it.